 These railings extend for a considerable distance along the east side of New North Road.
 Other examples exist elsewhere within the City.
 These are by Garton & King (pre 1924) but many are also marked Taylor & Bodley.

 Also to be seen is the drawing of this style of Support from the G & K Catalogue.

-from John Garton Junior's September 1848 price and order book
+Extract from John Garton Junior’s price and order book

-Enlargement of these images will show the care to detail and skilful drawings that J. Garton Jnr made in a notebook not much bigger than 5 inch x 7 inch.
+Enlargement of these images will show the attention to detail and the skilful drawings that J. Garton Jnr made in a notebook not much bigger than 5 inch x 7 inch.

 This Drawing shows the plan for hurdles and gates at Bull Meadow for Exeter City Council.
-How many times have I passed by I cannot recall and for the moment.
-I must suggest they have long since gone – perhaps some of our more mature viewers may remember them and maybe they might forward me a photo?
+How many times I have passed by I cannot recall and for the moment I must suggest they have long since gone – perhaps some of our more mature viewers may remember them and maybe forward me a photo?

 Pynes House, Upton Pyne